Tom Sykes: 2008–2021

 Sykes signed for the Paul Bird Motorsport Kawasaki team for 2010, as had been rumoured, enabling him to stay in the World Superbike class.
 Sykes said “It’s going to be a challenge, but I’m looking forward to it.
 I believe that from what is in place in the team we’re going to be able to do a good job.”

 The Kawasaki was relatively uncompetitive in 2010, but Sykes managed a strong fifth place at Monza.
 He was the team leader for much of the year, with the more experienced Chris Vermeulen struggling following a knee injury sustained at the first round at Phillip Island.
 Despite speculation as to his future with the team, Sykes flew to Japan to help test the ZX-10R, the bike the team will use for 2011.
 He made a wildcard appearance with the team in the British Superbike Championship at Brands Hatch.

 On the final weekend of the 2010 World Superbike Championship season, Sykes confirmed that he had signed a one-year contract with Kawasaki that would see him ride in the 2011 Superbike World Championship season.

 Sykes crashed in the chicane at Donington Park shortly after he passed an Aprilia and moved up to 4th place and he was taken out of the race while his teammates managed mid-placings.
 He finished close to last in race 2, but Lascorz made 6th.
 In the following race at the Nürburgring however, he gained his first victory in Race 2.

 In the following season, Sykes became runner-up, missing the title only by half a point against Max Biaggi.

-Tom Sykes has been crowned the 2013 World Superbike Champion after securing the third-place finish he needed to secure a popular title victory at Jerez, while Eugene Laverty took a dramatic last corner victory over Marco Melandri.
+Sykes was crowned the 2013 World Superbike Champion after securing the third-place finish he needed to secure a popular title victory at Jerez, while Eugene Laverty took a dramatic last corner victory over Marco Melandri.

-On 21 June 2014, Tom Sykes captured his 21st career Superpole at Italy’s Misano World Circuit for round seven of the series.
+On 21 June 2014, Sykes captured his 21st career Superpole at Italy's Misano World Circuit for round seven of the series.

-By the end of the 2018 season, Tom Sykes and the Kawasaki Racing Team mutually agreed to end their sporting relationship.
+By the end of the 2018 season, Sykes and the Kawasaki Racing Team mutually agreed to end their sporting relationship.